 Support staff are covered by the National Joint Council (NJC) conditions of service and local conditions of service.
 The Governing Body and Headteacher will determine the number and structure of the support staff within the school.

-The Governing Body will ensure that support staff salaries are determined via the agreed Job Evaluation Scheme / PASS Scheme (delete as appropriate) and salary will be paid in accordance with this schemes.
+The Governing Body will ensure that support staff salaries are determined via the agreed Job Evaluation Scheme and salary will be paid in accordance with this schemes.

 6. BASIC PAY DETERMINATION ON APPOINTMENT